Adrien-Berard/adrien-berard.github.io/_pages/Personnal.md

 I wanted to take a moment to share a bit more about myself in the personal section of my academic website.
 Beyond my academic pursuits, I have a deep passion for music that has been a constant companion throughout my life.

 From the powerful beats of rock music to the distinctive sounds of Britpop, the improvisational nature of jazz, and the unique charm of indie tunes, I find inspiration in a diverse range of musical genres.
 My musical journey began during middle and high school when I had the incredible opportunity to play the French horn.
 Those years were filled with enriching experiences, and the French horn became an integral part of my identity.
-I particularly like the concerto for French Horn for Mozart or, a bit more unknown, Julius Watkins music : a black-american French Horn Jazzman.
+I particularly like the concerto for French Horn by Mozart or, a bit more unknown, Julius Watkins music : a black-american French Horn Jazzman.

 Recently, I've embarked on a new chapter by picking up the guitar.
 The process of learning and creating music has been both challenging and immensely rewarding.
 As I explore this new avenue, I've also found a growing interest in playing bass.
 The rhythmic foundation and melodic possibilities of the bass guitar have captured my fascination, and I am excited about the prospect of delving deeper into this aspect of musical expression.